 Making the decision whether to have sex is personal.
-You should make up your own mind when the time is right for you.
+You should make up your own mind when the time is right.
 If you are not ready for sex, say so.
-If you think you are ready to have sex, or if you already have sex, you can take steps to avoid pregnancy and sexually transmitted diseases (STDs).
+If you are ready to have sex or if you already have sex, you can take steps to avoid pregnancy and sexually transmitted diseases (STDs).

 Looking for automated birth control reminders or more information about how to use birth control effectively?
 Check out Bedsider.